 Laos Travel: Things to know before you go

-Below are a few quick and need-to-know tips to read before your arrival.
+Before we jump into the itinerary, we’ve put together a few quick and need-to-know tips to read before your arrival.

 When to visit Northern Laos